Skip to Content

 Public lands improve air and water pollution levels, provide opportunities for outdoor recreation, and assist climate change mitigation efforts; all of which directly impact the public’s health.
 For example, national forests help provide drinking water to over 60 million people living in the U.S., including those in large cities like Atlanta, Denver, and Los Angeles.
 We rely on the conservation of these lands for continued access to safe drinking water.
 It’s crucial for public health officials and advocates to pay attention to conservation efforts and use their knowledge and expertise to advance these efforts in the U.S.

 Research demonstrates associations between time spent in nature and improved cognitive function, mental health, blood pressure, sleep, and physical activity.
 Parks and green spaces can also encourage community cohesion and decrease loneliness by providing a place for connection.
-A 2023 Trust for Public Land report points to an analysis of the organization’s annual ParkScore Index that shows that residents in the top 25 ParkScore cities are, on average, nine percent less likely to have poor mental health than residents of cities that are ranked lower for park access.
+A 2023 Trust for Public Land report points to an analysis of the organization’s annual ParkScore Index that shows that residents in the top 25 ParkScore cities are, on average, nine percent less likely to have poor mental health than residents of cities ranked lower for park access.

 Additionally, public lands provide economic benefits.
 The USDA’s Economic Research Service found that recreation and tourism, both natural results of national parks, contribute to better health outcomes.
 The U.S. outdoor recreation economy’s real gross output totaled $862 billion in 2021, providing over 4.5 million jobs.
 In the case of small towns near national parks, tourism contributes to the economic success of communities.